cfengine/documentation/guide/installation-and-configuration/upgrading.markdown

 3. Verify that the selected hosts are upgrading successfully.

     As an Enterprise user, confirm that the hosts start appearing in Mission Portal after 5-10 minutes.
 The easiest way to do this is to use an Inventory Report and add the "CFEngine Version" column.
 Otherwise, log manually into a set of hosts to confirm the successful upgrade.

 ## Complete Client upgrade (all versions) ##

+Please note, the policy to use this method is designed for Enterprise packages.
+Community users can adjust the policy as necessary in order to work with community packages.

 1. Widen the group of hosts on which the `trigger_upgrade` class is set.
 2. Continue to verify from `cf-key -s` or in the Enterprise Mission Portal that hosts are upgraded correctly and start reporting in.
 3. Verify that the list of hosts you captured before the upgrade, e.g. in `/root/3.7/hosts` correspond to what you see is now reporting in.

 ## Optional steps